NCSickels/UtilMD/README.md

 ## Directory Structure - Tree

 UtilMD also includes a tree generator that can be used to generate a tree of the directory structure.
-An exaple of this can be seen below (same as the MOC example):
+An example of this can be seen below (same as the MOC example):

 ```git
 .